How to Choose the Right Website Platform for Your Startup or New Business

 Custom Websites and React Builds

-And yes, it’s incredibly powerful — especially if you’re building a complex app or SaaS product.
+React is often seen as the "holy grail" of web development.
+And yes, it's incredibly powerful, especially if you're building a complex app or SaaS product.

 But for marketing websites, it's usually overkill:

-- every change requires a developer — even text edits;
+- Every change requires a developer, even text edits;

-- hosting and maintenance cost more;
+- Hosting and maintenance cost more;

 - SEO and AEO (AI Engine Optimization) are more complex;

-- the site behaves more like an app than a content platform.
+- The site behaves more like an app than a content platform.

-Impressive, fast — but unnecessary if all you need is a city commute.
+A React website is like a Ferrari.
+Impressive, fast, but unnecessary if all you need is a city commute.

-If your site’s main job is to market, not compute, React will only slow you down.
+If your site's main job is to market, not compute, React will only slow you down.
+It adds weight to the frontend, while search engines prefer lean, fast-loading pages.
+Speed and simplicity win both SEO and user trust.

+If you're set on going custom, consider modern static site generators instead: Eleventy (11ty) or Astro.
 They let you build blazing-fast, secure, and future-proof websites that scale gracefully with your business.

-React or custom sites are powerful but expensive — an enterprise-level solution suited for companies
+React or custom sites are powerful but expensive, an enterprise-level solution suited for companies with in-house engineering teams ready to maintain and evolve the platform long-term.

 HubSpot CMS: Built for Businesses That Plan to Grow

-If you’re thinking long-term — HubSpot CMS deserves serious consideration.
+If you're thinking long-term, HubSpot CMS deserves serious consideration.

 Why it stands out:

-- everything under one roof: CRM, marketing, email, SEO, analytics;
+- Everything under one roof: CRM, marketing, email, SEO, analytics;

-- high performance and Core Web Vitals compliance out of the box;
+- High performance and Core Web Vitals compliance out of the box;

-- marketers can manage content without developer help;
+- Marketers can manage content without developer help;

-- built-in integrations with sales tools and lead forms;
+- Built-in integrations with sales tools and lead forms;

-- no updates or security headaches — handled by HubSpot engineers;
+- No updates or security headaches (handled by HubSpot engineers);

-- integrated SEO tools at both page and content levels;
+- Integrated SEO tools at both page and content levels;

-- scales from startup to enterprise;
+- Scales from startup to enterprise;

-- backed by HubSpot Academy and a strong partner network.
+- Backed by HubSpot Academy and a strong partner network.

+Yes, the entry cost is higher, but it pays for itself quickly.
 Instead of endless plugin maintenance and migrations, you get a stable, scalable ecosystem for business growth.

-HubSpot isn’t just a CMS — it’s the foundation of your marketing infrastructure.
+HubSpot isn't just a CMS; it's the foundation of your marketing infrastructure.

-a top-tier Diamond HubSpot Partner that helps companies migrate and modernize their websites.
+If you're unsure where to start or stuck on WordPress, I recommend reaching out to our friends at Orange Marketing, a top-tier Diamond HubSpot Partner that helps companies migrate and modernize their websites.

 Recommendations for Startups and New Businesses